 Article 84 sets the principle eligibility to become the Prime Minister of India.
-He or she should be the citizen of India, must be member of Lok sabha

-Role and power of Prime Minister
+Role of Indian Prime Ministers

 As head of the Council of Ministers, the Prime Minister oversees the work of all the Ministries.
 He presides over Cabinet meetings, which are normally held in the Cabinet Room of the Prime Minister’s Office.
-The Union Cabinet functions on the principle of "collective responsibility.
+The Union Cabinet functions on the principle of collective responsibility.

 The names of the Indian Prime Ministers from the very beginning till now are listed below;